SystemsApproach/private5g/cloud.rst

 Because we want to automate the sequence of calls needed to activate virtual infrastructure, we adopt an approach known as *Infrastructure-as-Code*.
-This is where Terrafrom comes into play.
+This is where Terraform comes into play.
 The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like; how it is to be configured.